Distributed Dual-Motor Electric Axle For Heavy-duty Trucks

 distributed electric axle structure

-• The VCU calculates the total torque demand based on the driver’s acceleration or deceleration intent.
+• The VCU calculates total torque demand based on driver inputs and vehicle state.

 Technical Specifications